Block (periodic table): f-block

-The f-block, with the f standing for "fundamental" and azimuthal quantum number 3, appears as a footnote in a standard 18-column table but is located at the center-left of a 32-column full width table.
+The f-block, with the f standing for "fundamental" and azimuthal quantum number 3, appears as a footnote in a standard 18-column table but is located at the center-left of a 32-column full-width table, between groups 2 and 3.
 Periods from the sixth onwards have a place for fourteen f-block elements.
 These elements are generally not considered part of any group.
 They are sometimes called inner transition metals because they provide a transition between the s-block and d-block in the 6th and 7th row (period), in the same way that the d-block transition metals provide a transitional bridge between the s-block and p-block in the 4th and 5th rows.

-The f-block elements come in two series, in periods 6 and 7.
+The f-block elements come in two series: lanthanum through ytterbium in period 6, and actinium through nobelium in period 7.
 All are metals.
-The f-orbital electrons are less active in the chemistry of the period 6 f-block elements, although they do make some contribution: these are rather similar to each other.
+The f-orbital electrons are less active in the chemistry of the period 6 f-block elements, although they do make some contribution; these are rather similar to each other.
 They are more active in the early period 7 f-block elements, where the energies of the 5f, 7s, and 6d shells are quite similar; consequently these elements tend to show as much chemical variability as their transition metals analogues.
 The later period 7 f-block elements from about curium onwards behave more like their period 6 counterparts.